Welcome to Ethical Letting🌱

 So before you join us, we have compiled the below information for you, highlighting some of the key commitments and considerations so you can make an informed decision.

-That said, you must fully read the contract and guarantor agreements before you make a decision.
+That said, you must fully read the contract and guarantor agreements before you decide.

 This information does not replace any part of your contracts.

-Once you have signed your tenancy agreement it is legally binding for the full term of the tenancy, which is usually 12 months.
+Once you have signed your tenancy agreement it is legally binding for the full term of the tenancy.

 What is a guarantor and why are they required

-- Becoming a guarantor is a significant financial commitment.
-There are other ways of supporting a student if being a guarantor is not the right decision for you
+• Becoming a guarantor is a significant financial commitment.
+There are other ways of supporting a student if being a guarantor is not the right decision for you (see below)

 What if i dont have a guarantor?

 We work closely with Housing Hand, who support both UK and international students who do not have a guarantor.
 They provide a guarantor service at a reduced rate exclusively for Joint Living tenants.
-This service can be paid for either by the tenant themselves or by someone who wishes to act as their guarantor but either does not meet the criteria or does not want the long-term commitment.
-The cost associated with the service, is typically around 7% of annual rent however, Housing Hand partners with many universities which can reduce the cost to around 5%.
+This service can be paid for either by the tenant themselves or by someone who wishes to support a student at university.
+The cost associated with the service, is typically around 5% of annual rent however applying through Joint Living can save you money, Joint applicants receive higher discounts because we don’t take commission from Housing Hand, Joint offers the full benefit to our tenants.

 International Student Guide